8 data integration challenges and how to overcome them

 - Document integration processes and catalog the integrated data carefully, so business users and data scientists alike can find what they're looking for.
 As data integration grows in complexity, your documentation should grow in precision -- and volume, unfortunately.
 But look at that as an investment in future ease of use, data recovery and high availability, rather than as a burden.

-- Ensure your data integration processing is nondestructive in analytical data sets.
+- Keep your data integration processing nondestructive in analytical data sets.
 You never know when users will need to get back to the original data -- also, use cases vary greatly and change over time.

-- With that in mind, structure data lakes to include a landing zone for raw data, a staging area for temporary data and zones where you can save integrated, conformed and cleansed data to meet the requirements of data science and BI applications.
+- With that in mind, you may find a data lakehouse architecture most appropriate, but still include a landing zone for raw data, a staging area for temporary data, and zones where you can save integrated, conformed and cleansed data to meet the requirements of data science, BI and AI use cases.

 - In general, focus on data integration techniques rather than tools, especially at the design or prototyping stage.
-Integration tools are helpful, but they can also limit use cases to their own specialized focus.
-In practice, many data engineers or integration developers address challenges like these with a lot of code and a limited set of tools.
+Integration tools are helpful, but they can constrain what you build around their own capabilities.
+In practice, many data engineers or integration developers address challenges such as those involving a lot of code and a limited set of tools.
 That's not for everyone, of course, but a lot of example code and architectural advice is available from people who have solved similar integration problems already.

 - Don't just rely on logging to track and monitor integration processes.
-Use data observability techniques to ensure the availability and quality of data are documented and well understood by users and data administrators alike.
+Use data observability techniques so the availability and quality of data are documented and well understood by users and data administrators alike.